 Because I chose spreadsheet as my zone source, Gorilla now decides what will be displayed in Screen 2 from the spreadsheet I uploaded in the Spreadsheet Tab.
 In this case, it will run all 5 maths quations from the MathsQuestions column in my test display.
 See the spreadsheet set-up on the image below:

 I have also typed in correct responses into my Answer column.
 I can later use this as an embedded data to e.g. show participants how many of these equations they have solved correctly.
-Read more about embedded data here!
+Read more about embedded data in our Embedded Data guide!

 Firstly, you should make sure that the text you are editing is typed in the Rich Text Zone as opposed to using the Text Zone.
 The Text Zone is meant for displaying simple unfortmatted text (e.g. single words/phrases/short texts) and, unlike the Rich Text Zone, it cannot be styled using Markdown and HTML formatting styles.

 The easiest way to change the font size, style and/or colour of your text is to use HTML formatting applied to each stimuli word/phrase.